DJI Mini 4 Pro Remote ID — Battery Rules and Compliance Explained

 Standard Battery vs Plus Battery — The Remote ID Switch

-Here’s the core thing to understand.
-The DJI Mini 4 Pro ships with two battery options: the standard Intelligent Flight Battery and the Intelligent Flight Battery Plus.
-They are not interchangeable from a regulatory standpoint, even though they’re both made for the same aircraft.
+The Mini 4 Pro ships with two battery options: the standard Intelligent Flight Battery and the Intelligent Flight Battery Plus.
+They’re not interchangeable from a regulatory standpoint — even though both fit the same aircraft.

 The standard battery weighs 80.5 grams.
-With it installed, the Mini 4 Pro comes in at approximately 249 grams — just under the critical 250-gram threshold established by the FAA.
+With it installed, the Mini 4 Pro lands at approximately 249 grams — just under the FAA’s critical 250-gram threshold.
 The Plus battery weighs 98 grams.
-That extra 17.5 grams pushes the total aircraft weight to roughly 267 grams, clearing 250 grams and landing the drone in an entirely different regulatory category.
+That extra 17.5 grams pushes total aircraft weight to roughly 267 grams, which clears 250 grams and drops the drone into an entirely different regulatory category.

-DJI actually built Remote ID hardware directly into the Mini 4 Pro.
-When you fly with the Plus battery installed and the aircraft tips over 250 grams, the drone broadcasts Remote ID automatically.
-Serial number, location, altitude, velocity — all of it goes out over Bluetooth and Wi-Fi simultaneously in compliance with the FAA’s Broadcast Remote ID standard.
-When you fly with the standard battery under 250 grams recreationally, that broadcast stays silent.
-The drone has the hardware.
-It just doesn’t activate the same way depending on your configuration and flight category.
+DJI built Remote ID hardware directly into the Mini 4 Pro.
+Fly with the Plus battery installed — aircraft over 250 grams — and the drone broadcasts Remote ID automatically.
+Serial number, location, altitude, velocity — all of it going out simultaneously over Bluetooth and Wi-Fi, fully aligned with the FAA’s Broadcast Remote ID standard.
+Fly with the standard battery under 250 grams recreationally, and that broadcast stays silent.
+The hardware exists either way.
+It just doesn’t activate the same way depending on your configuration.

-Probably should have opened with this section, honestly, before getting into the regulatory weeds.
+Probably should have opened with this section, honestly.
 This battery-weight relationship is the single most important thing to internalize before anything else.

 Recreational vs Commercial — Different Rules Apply

 The weight threshold governs recreational flying.
-Commercial flying operates under a completely separate framework, and the rules there don’t care about your battery weight at all.
+Commercial flying is a separate framework entirely — and it doesn’t care about battery weight.

-If you’re flying recreationally — meaning you’re operating under the FAA’s Exception for Recreational Flyers, following community-based safety guidelines like those from AUVSI or AMA — then the 250-gram cutoff is your guide.
-Standard battery, under 250 grams, flying in an approved location for fun?
+Flying recreationally means operating under the FAA’s Exception for Recreational Flyers, following community-based safety guidelines from an organization like AUVSI or AMA, in an approved location, purely for fun.
+Standard battery, under 250 grams, those three boxes checked?
 No registration required.
 No Remote ID required.
-You’re in the clear.
-That’s a genuinely useful exemption, and it’s part of why the Mini 4 Pro became so popular with hobbyists.
+You’re in the clear — and that’s a genuinely useful exemption.
+It’s a big part of why the Mini 4 Pro became so popular with hobbyists in the first place.

 Commercial operation is different.
 Full stop.
-The moment you accept payment for footage, use drone imagery in a business context, or operate as part of any commercial enterprise, you’re under Part 107.
-That’s the FAA’s Small UAS Rule, and it has its own Remote ID requirements that apply regardless of aircraft weight.
+The moment you accept payment for footage, use drone imagery in a business context, or fly as part of any commercial enterprise, you’re under Part 107 — the FAA’s Small UAS Rule — which carries its own Remote ID requirements regardless of aircraft weight.

-Under Part 107, every drone you fly must either have built-in Standard Remote ID capability, be equipped with a Remote ID broadcast module, or be operated exclusively within an FAA-Recognized Identification Area (FRIA).
+Under Part 107, every drone you fly must either have built-in Standard Remote ID capability, carry a compliant Remote ID broadcast module, or operate exclusively within an FAA-Recognized Identification Area (FRIA).
 There is no weight exemption.
 A 150-gram drone flown commercially still needs Remote ID compliance.
-Weight is irrelevant to Part 107 Remote ID obligations.
+Weight is irrelevant to Part 107 obligations.

-This is where a lot of newer pilots get confused.
-They buy the Mini 4 Pro partly because of the sub-250-gram marketing, assume they’re exempt from Remote ID, and then start doing paid work without realizing the recreational exemption no longer applies to them.
-I made a version of this mistake myself — not on weight, but on misreading which category my work fell into.
-Photography for a friend’s business for free still counts as commercial in most interpretations.
-That one surprised me.
+This is where newer pilots get burned.
+They buy the Mini 4 Pro partly because of the sub-250-gram marketing, assume they’re exempt from Remote ID, then start doing paid work without realizing the recreational exemption no longer applies.
+Don’t make my mistake — I didn’t get the weight wrong, I misread which category my work fell into.
+Shooting photos for a friend’s business for free still counts as commercial under most interpretations.
+That one genuinely surprised me.

-What If You Fly Commercial with Standard Battery
+What If You Fly Commercial with the Standard Battery

 First, switch to the Plus battery.
-At 267 grams total, the drone’s built-in Remote ID activates automatically.
-No additional hardware, no bracket, no extra pairing process.
+At 267 grams total, the drone’s built-in Remote ID kicks on automatically.
+No extra hardware, no bracket, no pairing process.
 You comply by default.
-The tradeoff is weight and a modest increase in flight time — the Plus battery actually extends range slightly, though wind resistance on the heavier aircraft can offset that in gusty conditions.
-For most commercial operators, this is the simplest solution.
+The tradeoff is weight and modest wind resistance changes in gusty conditions — the Plus battery extends range slightly, but a heavier aircraft pushes back against the wind a bit more.
+For most commercial operators, this is the cleanest solution.

 Second, attach a Remote ID broadcast module.
-The FAA allows external broadcast modules that meet the ASTM F3586-22 standard for Remote ID.
-DJI sells its own — the DJI Remote ID module — for approximately $39.
-It attaches to the drone’s body and broadcasts the required Remote ID information independently of the aircraft’s built-in system.
-You’ll need a mounting solution since the Mini 4 Pro doesn’t have a dedicated module port, but third-party brackets designed specifically for this setup are available from manufacturers like Badger Technologies for around $15 to $20.
+The FAA allows external modules that meet the ASTM F3586-22 standard — DJI sells its own Remote ID module for approximately $39.
+It attaches to the drone’s body and broadcasts the required information independently of the aircraft’s built-in system.
+The Mini 4 Pro doesn’t have a dedicated module port, so you’ll need a mounting solution.
+Third-party brackets designed specifically for this setup — Badger Technologies makes a solid one for around $15 to $20 — are available and work well.

-Frustrated by the lack of a clean mounting option on early versions, many operators ended up using adhesive mounts or 3D-printed brackets before purpose-built solutions arrived on the market.
-If you go this route, make sure your total weight including the module and mount doesn’t cause balance issues — the Mini 4 Pro’s gimbal can be sensitive to forward weight shifts.
+Frustrated by the lack of a clean mounting option on early units, plenty of operators ended up using adhesive mounts or 3D-printed brackets before purpose-built solutions arrived on the market.
+If you go this route, watch your total weight and balance — the Mini 4 Pro’s gimbal can be sensitive to forward weight shifts, and a poorly positioned module will make itself known.

-There’s a third option — FRIAs — but these are designated areas approved by the FAA where Remote ID isn’t required.
-They’re typically associated with flying clubs.
+There’s a third option — FRIAs — but these are FAA-designated areas, typically tied to flying clubs, where Remote ID isn’t required.
 Not practical for commercial operators who need to fly at client locations.

 Firmware Updates That Changed the Rules

 This section matters more than most people realize.
-DJI firmware version v01.00.03.00 for the Mini 4 Pro changed how Remote ID behaved on the aircraft in a meaningful way, and if you bought your drone before this update rolled out, your unit may have worked differently than it does now.
+DJI firmware version v01.00.03.00 changed how Remote ID behaved on the Mini 4 Pro in a meaningful way.
+If you bought your drone before this update rolled out, your unit may have worked differently than it does now — and not in your favor.

-What specifically changed: the firmware corrected the initialization sequence so that Remote ID begins broadcasting before the aircraft takes off rather than after liftoff.
-This is actually an FAA requirement — the broadcast is supposed to start on the ground.
-Earlier firmware versions had a timing gap that technically put operators out of compliance even when they didn’t know it.
+What specifically changed: the firmware corrected the initialization sequence so Remote ID begins broadcasting before takeoff rather than after liftoff.
+That’s actually an FAA requirement — the broadcast is supposed to start on the ground.
+Earlier firmware had a timing gap that technically put operators out of compliance even when they had no idea.

-The update also addressed how the drone handles GPS signal loss during Remote ID broadcast.
-Under the updated firmware, if GPS lock is unavailable, the aircraft broadcasts its last known position with a flag indicating position uncertainty, rather than dropping the broadcast entirely.
+The update also addressed GPS signal loss during Remote ID broadcast.
+Under updated firmware, if GPS lock is unavailable, the aircraft broadcasts its last known position with a flag indicating position uncertainty — rather than dropping the broadcast entirely.
 That’s the FAA-compliant behavior.

 Check your firmware version in the DJI Fly app under Aircraft Battery — Settings — About.
-If you’re running anything older than v01.00.03.00, update immediately before your next flight.
-Running outdated firmware on a commercial flight is a compliance problem you don’t want to explain to an FAA inspector.
+Running anything older than v01.00.03.00?
+Update immediately before your next flight.
+Running outdated firmware on a commercial shoot is a compliance problem you really don’t want to explain to an FAA inspector on a job site.

 Practical Compliance Checklist